Air source heat pump: Technology

-Less commonly a packaged ASHP has everything outside, with hot (or cold) air sent inside through a duct.
-These are also called monobloc; they keep flammable propane outside the house.
+Less commonly a packaged (single unit or monobloc) ASHP has everything outside in one box, with hot (or cold) air sent inside through a duct These are also called monobloc; they keep flammable propane outside the house. or via water pipes.

-An ASHP can provide three or four times as much heat as an electric resistance heater for the same amount of electric energy.
+An ASHP can provide three or four times (COP 4) as much heat as an electric resistance heater for the same amount of electric energy.
 Burning gas or oil emits carbon dioxide and also NOx, which can be harmful to health.
-An air source heat pump issues no carbon dioxide, nitrogen oxide or any other kind of gas.
-It uses electrical energy to transfer a significantly larger amount of heat energy.
+An air source heat pump itself does not issue carbon dioxide, nitrogen oxide or any other kind of gas, but emissions may occur where the electricity is generated.
+It uses a small amount of electrical energy to transfer (pump) a significantly larger amount of heat energy.

 Most ASHPs are reversible and are able to either warm or cool buildings and in some cases also provide domestic hot water.
-The use of an air-to-water heat pump for house cooling has been criticised.
+The use of an air-to-water heat pump for house cooling has been criticised as being not designed for that purpose and thus not powerful enough.